-Most of us will spend the next few weeks looking for the perfect gifts for loved ones, employees, clients, pets, teachers, and a host of others.
-Once we make it past the holidays, we’ll be onto a brand-new year.
-With 2019 fast approaching, take some time after the holidays to shift that generosity to yourself and your business with these gifts you should be giving.
+We made it past the holidays and onto a brand-new year.
+Most of us have spent the last few weeks looking for the perfect gifts for loved ones, employees, clients, pets, teachers, and a host of others.
+It’s time you shift that generosity to yourself and your business with these gifts you should be giving.

 Gifts to Give Yourself and Your Business in the New Year

 Time.
 Start scheduling those things you’ve been meaning to do like exercise.
 Treat it like a meeting and schedule something regularly to meet your goals.
 Don’t cheat yourself out of this time.
 Your schedule will fall into place around it.

 Understanding.
 Everything you touch won’t always turn to gold.
 Cut yourself a break when it comes to your failures.
 Which brings us to….

 Learning.
 Whether it be learning from your failures or taking an online course, self-development is critical to all business professionals these days.
 Most likely, no one will tell you that you need to learn a particular skill.
 That’s on you.
 You need to keep up with what’s important in your industry and stay on top of the new tech and best practices associated with it.

 Hydration.
 Yes, seriously.
 It’s too easy to become busy and forget but our bodies are ¾ water so it’s an important one.
 While you’re at it buy yourself a cup you love, and it’ll be easier.

 Assistance.
 Maybe it’s time to hire help.
 It doesn’t have to come in a full-time role if you’re not sure about it.
 You can use a virtual assistant or project person to handle things while you gauge the workload.
 Still, getting someone on board to handle a few of the things that keep you up at night may make you feel better.